a-khalafi/Serial_Terminal/README.md

 3. On Serial Terminal choose Source Com1 and Dest 1 Com20 and Dest 2 Com30 and Dest 3 COM40
 4. press Start Routing
 5. PC1 consider as a server and PC2 as a client
 6.  now you can use COM2 on app1 and on COM3 app2 in PC1 and use any telnet software using PC1 IP (like Putty) and port 23 to get serial data routed from PC1

+🙋‍♂️ Author: Amin Khalafi

+amin_khalafi@yahoo.com

+Hardware & Embedded Systems Specialist

+Reach out via GitHub or email if you'd like to collaborate!